 That’s only a small selection of what’s on offer across the city, festival ticket prices vary from £25-£100 and are cheaper the earlier you get your tickets.
 Day festivals in cities are great even if you’re an inexperienced festival-goer as there’s no camping and you can just hop on the tube home straight afterward!

 Recommended by Dulcie from That Festival Life

 “He’s behind you!”

 The cult rituals of Pantomime theatre might seem a little bizarre to the uninitiated, but watching a “panto” is a firm part of British Christmastime tradition.
-Booking a ticket to a panto is a secret shortcut into experiencing Christmas like a Londoner.
+Booking a ticket to a panto is a secret shortcut to experiencing Christmas like a Londoner.

 Each panto retells a traditional tale (Dick Whittington, Cinderella, and Jack in the Beanstalk are all favourite examples) with stock characters such as the Dame (in drag) and Villain usually played by the same actors returning to the theatre year after year.
 You can expect slapstick comedy routines galore, and current affairs and recent hit songs are incorporated into the story.

 Most Brits grew up attending the panto, and you’ll find rowdy kids of all ages in the audience.
 Interacting with the show is not only encouraged, it’s practically a requirement, so this is an outing for the whole family.
 (The evening performances tend to be somewhat racier than the matinees so be sure to book a daytime show if this is a concern for you.)